 Schedule your FREE CONSULTATION

 Your eyes are very precious, so you should do your research before making any decisions.
-At Liberty Laser Eye Center, we’re the expert to answer your questions.
-Our LASIK expert, Dr. Tanchel, answers your frequently asked questions below:
+At Liberty Laser Eye Center, we’re the expert to answer your frequently asked questions.
+Our LASIK expert, Dr. Tanchel, answers many common LASIK questions below:

 LASIK Expert Answers Frequently asked Questions:

 LASIK is an FDA-approved laser refractive procedure to correct a wide range of myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 In LASIK, a thin layer of your cornea is lifted to create a flap.
 The laser sculpts the cornea, then the flap is returned for a quick, natural recovery.
 The goal of LASIK is to reduce your need for glasses or contact lenses very quickly.